 The Swatch Major Gstaad is partner of the Swiss Sporthilfe Foundation in the project of Nachwuchs-Franken.
 In the online-ticketshop of ticketcorner you can donate one franc, in addition to the price of the ticket, in favor of young sport talents.
 This contribution signifies a valuable support for the Swiss youth.
 Find more information about Nachwuchs-Franken here.

-Next to the discount for teenager (10-15 years) we offer discounted entry for young people (16-26 years), who are member of the STUcard (BEKB).
-Entry is available via www.ticketcorner.ch.
+Besides the discount for teenager (10-15 years) we offer a discount for young people (16-26 years), who are member of the STUcard (BEKB).
+Tickets are available at www.ticketcorner.ch.

-For various works (construction, cleaning) during the Swatch Major Gstaad we include local associations like sports clubs for example.
+For various works (construction, cleaning) during the Swatch Major Gstaad we include local associations such as sports clubs for example.

-To make a visit easier for people with limited mobility and to see the games live on site, we offer wheelchair places for free (special booked platform).
+To make a visit easier for people with limited mobility and to see the matches live on site, we offer wheelchair tickets for free (special booked platform).
 The entrance to the area is flat.
 Find here information about tickets and parking places.